dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 021: Stuck `Baseline` Highlight in Animated Workflow

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/backend/services/git.service.ts`
+-   **Cycles Observed:** C8
+-   **Symptom:** In the animated workflow, after the user selects a response, the `Baseline (Commit)` button is correctly highlighted.
+After the user clicks it and the baseline is successfully created, the highlight remains on the `Baseline` button and does not advance to the next step in the workflow (e.g., "Select All" in the Associated Files list).
+-   **Root Cause Analysis (RCA):** The frontend UI, which manages the `workflowStep` state, had no way of knowing when the backend Git operation was successfully completed.
+The `git.service.ts` method was a "fire-and-forget" operation from the frontend's perspective.
+It showed a `vscode.window.showInformationMessage` (a UI side-effect from the backend), but it did not send a structured success/failure message back to the webview client.
+The frontend's state machine was therefore never triggered to advance to the next step.
+-   **Codified Solution & Best Practice:** Backend services that perform actions triggered by the UI should provide a clear, awaitable response back to the client.
+    1.  **Backend (`git.service.ts`):** The `handleGitBaselineRequest` method must be refactored to return a result object (e.g., `{ success: boolean, message: string }`) instead of directly showing UI notifications.
+    2.  **IPC (`on-message.ts`):** A dedicated IPC channel (e.g., `NotifyGitOperationResult`) must be used for the backend message handler to send this result back to the frontend client.
+    3.  **Frontend (`view.tsx`):** The frontend must have a message listener for `NotifyGitOperationResult`.
+When it receives a success message, it can then reliably update its `workflowStep` state to advance the UI to the next step in the sequence.

+---